Acurast/acurast-cli/README.md

 ### Commands

+- `new <project-name>` - Create a new Acurast project from a template.
 - `deploy [options] [project]` - Deploy the current project to the Acurast platform.
 - `deployments <'ls' | <id>> --cleanup` - List, view and clean up deployments.
 - `live [options] [project]` - Setup a "live-code-processor" and run your project on the processor in real time.